schlezes/vue-3-refs/README.md

 # vue-3-refs
 Using Vue 3 refs in Vue -cli.

-Here is the page render.
+Here is a simple page render.
 There are two components.
+These are single file components.

 1. A.vue a header component
-2. B.vue template containing 9 DIVS component
+2. B.vue component containing 9 DIVS

 The 9 DIVS are simply a 50px square colored box, each defined by an HSL increment of n=36.
 The idea is simply to expand a box by 1.25 times using a click event.